7thLucas/full-app-6a263-6e984-4576/_doc/product-overview.md

-# Florista — Product Overview
+# BloomOps — Product Overview

 ## What It Is
-Florista is an operations platform built for independent and small-chain florist shop owners.
+BloomOps is an operations platform built for independent and small-chain florist shop owners.
 It unifies flower inventory management, bouquet order tracking, and delivery scheduling into a single, purpose-built dashboard — with one primary goal: minimize spoilage and ensure every arrangement arrives fresh and on time.

 ## The Problem
 Flowers are highly perishable.
 Without shelf-life-aware tracking, shop owners over-order, mis-allocate stock, and routinely lose 20–40% of inventory to spoilage.
 Simultaneously, bouquet orders taken by phone or on paper get lost, confused, or mis-prioritized.
 Delivery logistics — especially at peak demand (Valentine's Day, Mother's Day, holidays) — become unmanageable without a structured scheduling system.
 The result: wasted stock, unhappy customers, and avoidable revenue loss.